D3lt4lph4/papers/docs/imageseg/squeezeseg2.md

 | +BN+M+FL+CAM | **73.2** | **27.8** | **33.6** | **44.9** |
 | PointSeg | 67.4 | 19.2 | 32.7 | 39.8 |

-The table below shows the improved results for the training on the generated data with their new pipeline:
+The table below shows the improved results on real data when training on generated data:

 |  | Car | Pedestrian |
 |:-:|:-:|:-:|